awsdocs/aws-cloudhsm-user-guide/doc_source/quorum-authentication-crypto-officers-first-time-setup.md

 The registration token is just a file with any random data that doesn't exceed the maximum size of 245 bytes\.
 You sign the token with the private key to demonstrate that you have access to the private key\.
 The following command uses echo to redirect a string to a file\.

 ```
-$ echo "token to be signed" > quorum_officer.token
+$ echo "token to be signed" > officer1.token
 ```

 Sign the token and save it to a signature file\.
 You will need the signed token, the unsigned token, and the public key to register the CO as an MofN user with the HSM\.